 A Data Matrix Code (DMC) is a way to encode information in a very compact format.

 For example, the previous sentence can easily be encoded in a 1 sq. in.
 Data Matrix Code.
-But that’s not all: even if up to 60% of the DMC is damaged, you would still be able to decode the complete message.
+But that’s not all: even if up to 60% of the 2D barcode is damaged, you would still be able to decode the complete message.
 Try that with regular barcode!

-How Fast Is a Typical Industrial Laser Marker by Laserax
+How Fast Is a Typical Industrial Laser Marking Machine by Laserax

 Let’s keep the previous example going.
 A 1 sq. in.
 Data Matrix Code can be engraved on aluminum in as little as 9 seconds.
 If you want to add the human readable version: “Data Matrix Code (DMC) is a way to encode information in a very compact format.”
 You just have to add another 2.5 seconds.